Skip to main content

 I’ve only had falooda twice in my life before making it for this recipe, and I didn’t really have anything with it!
 I do recommend you serve it immediately nice and chilled for the best taste.
 However, you can eat this as a dessert after having some snacks like Aloo Tikki Chaat, Paneer Pakoras, Chicken Samosas, Aloo Puff Patties, or Keema Paratha.
 It will cool you down after having the piping hot food!

-Tips To Master Your Rose Falooda
+Tips to Master Your Rose Falooda

 • It’s best to prepare the elements for this dessert well in advance of serving.
 This will make the serving process stress free and the extra time the ingredients will have to sit, will enhance their flavour at the same time.